ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

 .. option:: read-request

-   Read the current cluster state from the control service.
+   Perform a read operation on the control service.

+   Specify the operation to be performed using an additional ``method`` property.
+   The value must be the name of a zero-parameter method in the ``flocker.apiclient.IFlockerAPIV1Client`` interface, and defaults to ``version``.

 .. option:: wait

    Wait for a number of seconds between measurements.
-   The number of seconds to wait must be provided as an additional ``wait_seconds`` property.
+   Specify the number of seconds to wait using an additional ``wait_seconds`` property.
+   The default is 10 seconds.

 Metric Types
 ~~~~~~~~~~~~